-Hiking is a popular activity with Doris Lake only one-mile hike from the resort.
-For more adventurous hikers Corbett, Givens and Cunningham Lakes are within a five-mile hike.
+Hiking is a popular activity, with Doris Lake only a one-mile hike from the resort.
+For more adventurous hikers, Corbett, Givens, and Cunningham Lakes are within a five-mile hike.

 Off-roading.
 There are miles of forest service and logging roads in the area.
 Most are 4-wheel drive only; they can take you to some amazing areas not accessible by the family car.

 Swimming.
-Both Doris Lake and Tule Lake are both popular swimming destinations.
-The spring fed water is on the cold side but feels great on a hot summer day.
-About one mile from Mono Hot Springs Resort.
+Both Doris Lake and Tule Lake are popular swimming destinations.
+The spring-fed water is cold but feels great on a hot summer day—about one mile from Mono Hot Springs Resort.

 Where to Stay Mono Hot Springs

-The campground is adjacent to San Joaquin River.
+The campground is adjacent to the San Joaquin River.
 The campground is usually open for about four months a year and fills up quickly.
-Make an advance reservation or chances are you will not find a spot.
+Make a reservation, or chances are you will not find a spot.

 Resort cabins and tent cabins usually book up early, especially the historic Stone Cabins.
-None of the cabins have telephones or television, no outlets, cell phone connection is spotty at best, however, there is free internet at the general store so you are not cut off completely.
+None of the cabins have telephones or television, no outlets, the cell phone connection is spotty at best.
+However, there is free internet at the general store, so you are not cut off completely.

 Where to Eat Momo Hot Springs